Dutch Jewellery Creations

 In 2017 her necklace "Transition" has been included in Hadar Jacobson's book on dvd "Mixed metal jewellery from metal clay".

 In 2019 she joined classes in Moscow to learn more about the other types of metal clay (e.g. copper clay, bronze clay etc.) and new techniques at Metal Clay Studio Moscow by Alexander Kraft.

 In September 2019 Reineke moved to Perth WA.
-From January 2020 she will be offering introduction and follow-up PMC workshops at her home based studio in Cottesloe.
+From June 2020 she will be offering introduction and follow-up PMC workshops on location.

 Copyright © Reineke Muller.
 All Rights Reserved.
 None of the jewellery designs may be reproduced in any form without written consent from the designer.